A look back at the moments, milestones, and messages you may have missed.

 We brought ECD into new medical spaces—and invited patients to shape the future.

-At the American Society of Hematology (ASH) conference in Orlando, ECDGA staff took the opportunity to talk directly with hematology professionals about Erdheim-Chester Disease.
-These types of engagements are crucial to ensuring that more doctors recognize ECD when they see it, speeding up diagnosis and improving care.
+At the American Society of Hematology (ASH) conference in Orlando and the American College of Rheumatology (ACR) conference in Chicago, ECDGA staff took the opportunity to engage directly with medical professionals about Erdheim-Chester Disease.
+These types of in-person conversations with hematology and rheumatology specialists are critical to increasing awareness of ECD, helping more physicians recognize the disease when they encounter it, speeding up diagnosis, and ultimately improving patient care.

 At the same time, we invited patients to participate in research from the other side of the table.
 In this call for participants, English-speaking ECD patients were invited to take part in studies focused on lived experience, helping shape future research priorities.